how anti-epileptic drugs work

 Once swallowed, AEDs go into the stomach.
 Digestive juices in the stomach help to break down food and, in this case, the tablets containing the medication.

 The tablets break down, releasing the medication which can then pass through the wall of the gut into the bloodstream (absorption), and be distributed around the body.
 The quicker the medicine gets into the bloodstream the quicker it can get to work.
-The AEDs getting from the gut into the bloodstream is like boarding the train.

 Once in the bloodstream, AEDs are carried to the site of action: in this case, the brain.